yanganto/near-staking-knd/README.md

 The default token name is `kuutamo-monitoring.token`, the default monitor is `https://mimir.monitoring-00-cluster.kuutamo.computer`, and the default monitor protocol is for testnet.
 These can be configured by passing options(`--monitor-protocol`, `--monitor-url`, and `--default-token-file`) or environment variables(`KUUTAMO_MONITOR`, `KUUTAMO_MONITOR_PROTOCOL`, and `MONITORING_PASSWORD`) to change.

-If you have more than one hosts in `kneard.toml`, and want have a different token for each host, please set `kuutamo_monitoring_token_file` field for the host to point the token file you want to use.
+If you have more than one hosts in `kneard.toml`, and want have different tokens for each host, please set `kuutamo_monitoring_token_file` field for the host to point the token file you want to use.
-If you want more monitors than Kuutamo provided, you can set `telegraf_config_file` field for your customized monitor server.
+If you want to self monitor the node, you can set `self_monitoring_url`, `self_monitoring_username`, and `self_monitoring_password` fields of the host for your customized monitor server.
+Self monitoring url should implements [Prometheus's Remote Write API] (https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

 ## Further Information